 The Facilitator will check that the Privacy Order Acknowledgment Form has been signed and forward the claimant's request to USDA.
 USDA will send the documents directly to the claimant.
-USDA will not, however, send the claimant any information about people a.
-Get Copies of Privacy Order and Acknowledgement Form
+USDA will not, however, send the claimant any information about people other than the claimant.
+This means they will not send any information about persons named as similarly situated white farmers.